nerfdeformer/nerfdeformer/README.md

 Our 2D corrspondence matching code is based on [ASpanFormer](https://github.com/apple/ml-aspanformer).
 We also use its outdoor pretrained model for inference.
 We include the pretrained model in the repository.

-To install the conda virtual environment, run `conda install --file src/correspondence_matching/environment.yaml`.
+To install the conda virtual environment, run `conda create env -f src/correspondence_matching/environment.yaml`.

 Then run the following commands to do matching on the sample data.